Best Watercolor Paper for Landscapes (2026 Guide)

 Chitrapat — 270gsm, 100% Cotton

-It is 270gsm, 100% cotton, cold pressed.
-The most important thing about it: lifting actually works.
-Not the cautious, tentative dabbing that wood-pulp paper enforces — you can lift confidently and repeatedly, across multiple passes, without the surface pulling up into pulp or losing its integrity.
-Wet-on-wet atmospheric passages hold moisture well enough for soft, organic edges.
+One important strength: lifting actually works.
+Not cautious, tentative dabbing — you can lift confidently and repeatedly, across multiple passes, without the surface pulling into pulp or losing structural integrity.
+Wet-on-wet atmospheric passages hold moisture well for soft, organic edges.
 Blending is clean.

 Available at: Amazon.in, Canvazo, Art Lounge India, Himalaya Fine Art, local art supply shops.